Laser fine cutting

 Can HAILTEC also automate laser fine cutting?

 Thanks to robotic assistance, you can count on us as a fast and reliable partner even for large quantities.
-With a mobile robot cell, we run autonomous shifts and manufacture your components from quantities of 1 to 500,000 even faster and more efficiently.
-Because exact dimensional accuracy is what counts in laser fineblanking technology - this is an ideal match for automated placement by robot, which also ensures speed and safe processes at HAILTEC.
+With a mobile robot cell, we run autonomous shifts and manufacture your components, contours and structures from quantities of 1 to 500,000 even faster and more efficiently.
+Because exact dimensional accuracy is what counts in laser fineblanking technology - this is an ideal match for automated assembly by robot, which also ensures speed and reliable processes at HAILTEC.

 What safety measures must be observed during laser fine cutting?